cardstack/cardstack/README.md

 Orientation
 ---------------

 This is a monorepo.
 Each directory under `packages` is intended to be distributed as a  functioning npm package under the `@cardstack` organization.
-For the present, in order for them to find each other you must create this symlink:
+For the present, in order for them to find each other you must create these symlinks:

-    ln -s ../packages ./node_modules/@cardstack
+    for p in `ls packages`; do ln -s ../../packages/$p node_modules/@cardstack/; done

 The top-level package.json is a superset of everything needed by all the packages, so in development you should only need to yarn install at the top level.